 Instant coffee, this is the brand I use.

-- Heat the olive oil in a large stockpot until hot.
+- Heat the olive oil in a large stockpot over medium-high heat until hot.
 Add the onion and celery and cook for 3 minutes, until the vegetables begin to soften.

-- Roll the dough into a long roll, 2 inches in diameter.
+- On a work surface with plenty of room, roll the dough into a long roll, 2 inches in diameter.

-- Slice each roll approximately ¼ to ½ inch thick.
+- Slice each roll into equal pieces, approximately ¼ to ½ inch thick.
+Place each slice in a single layer on a parchment lined baking sheet sprayed with cooking spray.

 - Place in boiling broth.
-Reduce the heat and simmer for 4-6 hours.
+Reduce to medium-low to low heat and simmer for 4 hours.

 💭 Top Tips

-- Work quickly with the gluten steaks.
-Knead as little as possible to just absorb the flour. (watch the video to see how I do it).
+- The dough comes together quickly so you have to be on your best game mixing the flour and water.
+Work quickly and knead as little as possible to just absorb the flour. (watch the video to see how I do it).

 - When cutting the steaks, it is best to place them directly into the boiling broth rather than stack them.
 Stacking will cause them to stick to each other.